burritojustice/montgomery_street_straight/README.md

 # New New Montgomery Street

-Slippy map of proposed extension of Montgomery St in 1868, with today's streets
+Zoomable slippy map of proposed extension of Montgomery St in 1868, from Market St through SOMA to Connecticut St, with today's streets

 https://burritojustice.github.io/new_new_montgomery_st/